Last Updated on March 27, 2021 by Shaun Snapp

 - Will IBM force-feed reviews from its employees into G2Crowd to improve its ranking?

 - Will G2Crowd effectively police this?
-Will, they put resources to policing it?
+Will, they put resources into police it?

 These things are all quite relevant questions because IBM lies all the time.
 They lie at conferences.
-They lie on consulting engagements (I have worked with them and have seen them lie, and lie egregiously upfront).
-They lie in their contracts (something covered in great detail in the excellent blog by I Cringley, one of the foremost experts on IBM.
+They lie on consulting engagements (I have worked with them and have seen them lie and lie egregiously upfront).
+They lie in their contracts (something covered in great detail in the excellent blog by I Cringley, one of IBM’s foremost experts.
 Especially at the higher levels in IBM, it is virtually impossible to find honest people.
 They repeatedly lied to get to their positions.
 I do not doubt that if given the opportunity, IBM will encourage its consultants to write reviews on G2Crowd.

-This non-disclosure is just becoming more and more evident that these private entities only don’t disclose their income.
-Gartner offers their ombudsman, which I have analyzed in detail, and have found to be entirely without merit.
+This non-disclosure is becoming more and more evident that these private entities only don’t disclose their income.
+Gartner offers their ombudsman, which I have analyzed in detail and have found to be entire without merit.
 I have covered the ombudsman in these articles is The Gartner Ombudsman for Real?
 And Differentiating Between Gartner’s Ombudsman and Disclosure Requirements.
 But be it G2Crowd or Gartner or Forrester or other entities, the perspective is the same.
-The entity hides its funding sources, and if asked about funding, indicates that who is funding it is not significant and would never impact what they write.
-Honestly, this is difficult to swallow.
+The entity hides its funding sources, and if asked about funding, it indicates that who is funding it is not significant and would never impact what they write.
+Honestly, this isn’t easy to swallow.
 I have researched the effect of funding on media output, and the conclusion is that funding does influence media output.
 I cover this in the article The History of Media Entities and Financial Bias.

 If readers don’t expect more from rating entities, the rating entities are happy to continue hiding funding sources from their readers.
-It’s dishonest, but the people that own these entities generally don’t care.
+It isn’t very ethical, but the people that own these entities generally don’t care.
 So unless they are pressured to change, they won’t.

 The Problem: Thinking that Gartner is Focused on What is True